qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud.md

 Qdrant Hybrid Cloud, powered by our seamless Kubernetes-native architecture, is the first managed vector database engineered for unparalleled deployment flexibility.
 This means that regardless of where you run your AI applications, you can now enjoy the benefits of a fully managed Qdrant vector database, simplifying operations across any cloud, on-premise, or edge locations.

-For this launch of Qdrant Hybrid Cloud, we are proud to collaborate with key cloud providers, including **Oracle Cloud Infrastructure (OCI)**, [Red Hat OpenShift](/blog/hybrid-cloud-red-hat-openshift/), [Vultr](/blog/hybrid-cloud-vultr/), [DigitalOcean](/blog/hybrid-cloud-digitalocean/), [OVHcloud](/blog/hybrid-cloud-ovhcloud/), [Scaleway](/blog/hybrid-cloud-scaleway/), and [STACKIT](/blog/hybrid-cloud-stackit/).
+For this launch of Qdrant Hybrid Cloud, we are proud to collaborate with key cloud providers, including [Oracle Cloud Infrastructure (OCI)](/documentation/hybrid-cloud/platform-deployment-options/#oracle-cloud-infrastructure), [Red Hat OpenShift](/blog/hybrid-cloud-red-hat-openshift/), [Vultr](/blog/hybrid-cloud-vultr/), [DigitalOcean](/blog/hybrid-cloud-digitalocean/), [OVHcloud](/blog/hybrid-cloud-ovhcloud/), [Scaleway](/blog/hybrid-cloud-scaleway/), [Civo](/documentation/hybrid-cloud/platform-deployment-options/#civo), and [STACKIT](/blog/hybrid-cloud-stackit/).
 These partnerships underscore our commitment to delivering a versatile and robust vector database solution that meets the complex deployment requirements of today's AI applications.

-In addition to our partnerships with key cloud providers, we are also launching in collaboration with renowned AI development tools and framework leaders, including [LlamaIndex](/blog/hybrid-cloud-llamaindex/), **LangChain**, [Airbyte](/blog/hybrid-cloud-airbyte/), [JinaAI](/blog/hybrid-cloud-jinaai/), [Haystack by deepset](/blog/hybrid-cloud-haystack/), and [Aleph Alpha](/blog/hybrid-cloud-aleph-alpha/).
+In addition to our partnerships with key cloud providers, we are also launching in collaboration with renowned AI development tools and framework leaders, including [LlamaIndex](/blog/hybrid-cloud-llamaindex/), [LangChain](/blog/hybrid-cloud-langchain), [Airbyte](/blog/hybrid-cloud-airbyte/), [JinaAI](/blog/hybrid-cloud-jinaai/), [Haystack by deepset](/blog/hybrid-cloud-haystack/), and [Aleph Alpha](/blog/hybrid-cloud-aleph-alpha/).
 These launch partners are instrumental in ensuring our users can seamlessly integrate with essential technologies for their AI applications, enriching our offering and reinforcing our commitment to versatile and comprehensive deployment environments.

 Together with our launch partners we have created detailed tutorials that show how to build cutting-edge AI applications with Qdrant Hybrid Cloud on the infrastructure of your choice.
 These tutorials are available in our [launch partner blog](/blog/hybrid-cloud-launch-partners/).
 Additionally, you can find expansive [documentation](/documentation/hybrid-cloud/) and instructions on how to [deploy Qdrant Hybrid Cloud](/documentation/hybrid-cloud/hybrid-cloud-setup/).